burt23/exto-nextjs/content/pages/index.md

     type: section_hero
     title: 'Photography and Photobooths'
     content: >-
       Offering full wedding coverage and engagements, as well as portraiture and event photography.
-Videography is also available, as well as renting out our custom in-house built Photobooth, featuring a AlienBees Ringlight for ultra-glam photos.
+Videography is also available, as well as renting out our custom in-house built Photobooth, featuring a stobe AlienBees Ringlight for high quality beauty lighting.
     actions:
       - label: Let's talk
         url: /contact